Stocks rally, on pace for their first winning week in last 4

-NEW YORK (AP) — Stocks are rallying Friday and on pace to close out their first weekly gain in the last four.
+NEW YORK (AP) — Stocks are rallying Friday toward their best day in at least a month, as relaxing bond yields take some pressure of Wall Street.

-The S&P 500 was 1.1% higher in afternoon trading as relaxing yields in the bond market took some pressure off Wall Street.
-It’s on track for a gain of 1.4% for the week after finding some stability following a swift rise and fall to start the year.
+The S&P 500 was 1.5% higher in late trading and on track for its first winning week in the last four.
+It's found some stability following a swift rise and fall to start the year.

 The central guidepost moving markets recently has been where inflation is heading and what the Federal Reserve will do about it.